fuzzywalrus/extract-xiso-gui/README.md

 A native macOS GUI wrapper for the [extract-xiso](https://github.com/XboxDev/extract-xiso) command-line utility.
 Extract-XISO allows creation, modification, and extraction of Xbox ISO files (XISOs), and this GUI version makes it accessible to macOS users through a native interface.

-## 🎉 What's New - GUI Version!
+The Xbox ISO format is a proprietary disc image format used by the original Xbox console.
+It is based on the ISO 9660 file system but includes additional metadata and encryption specific to the Xbox.
+Emulators, like XEMU, on the other hand, expect standard ISOs.
+Extract XISO is a tool that helps to extract the contents of Xbox ISOs and convert them into standard ISO that can be used by these emulators.

-- **🖥️ Native macOS App**: Double-clickable `.app` bundle with Cocoa interface
+- **Native macOS App**: Double-clickable `.app` bundle with Cocoa interface
-- **📦 Fully Self-Contained**: CLI binary bundled inside - no dependencies needed!
+- **Fully Self-Contained**: CLI binary bundled inside - no dependencies needed!
-- **👆 Point & Click**: Easy file selection with native file browsers
+- **Point & Click**: Easy file selection with native file browsers
-- **📊 Visual Feedback**: Progress bars and real-time status updates
+- **Visual Feedback**: Progress bars and real-time status updates
-- **🔧 All CLI Features**: Full support for Extract, Create, List, and Rewrite modes
+- **All CLI Features**: Full support for Extract, Create, List, and Rewrite modes
-- **⚡ One-Click Install**: System-wide installation script included
-- **🚀 Zero Setup**: Works immediately after download - no installation required!
+- **Zero Setup**: Works immediately after download - no installation required!

-## 📦 Quick Start
+##  Quick Start

 ### Option 1: Download Release (Recommended)
 1. Download the latest release from [GitHub Releases](https://github.com/fuzzywalrus/extract-xiso-gui/releases)